jsonnet-libs/jsonnet-training-course/lessons/lesson4/lesson.md

 %(usecase-pentagon/example1.jsonnet)s

-For synchronizing secrets between Vault and Kubernetes, Grafana Labs used Pentagon.
+For synchronizing secrets between Vault and Kubernetes, Grafana Labs used a fork of [Pentagon](https://github.com/grafana/pentagon).
 This process was a deployment per namespace with each team managing their own deployments.
 To facilitate a consistent connection configuration we wrapped the [pentagon library](https://github.com/grafana/jsonnet-libs/tree/master/pentagon).
 Teams could create a Vault->Kubernetes mapping with the shortcut function `pentagonKVmapping` to populate the `pentagon_mappings` array (which gets turned into a configMap).